Neftçi PFK: European breakthrough (2012–present)

 In 2012, Neftçi qualified for the 2012–13 UEFA Europa League group stage, being the first Azerbaijani team to advance to this stage in a European competition.
 Neftçi managed to get three points in six matches, drawing with Partizan both times and holding Internazionale away at the San Siro.

 A third consecutive Premier League title followed in 2012–13.
 Neftçi then won the Azerbaijan Cup on 28 May 2013 to secure the domestic double.
 Following Neftçi's early exit from European cups, Boyukagha Hajiyev resigned from his post.
 Following defeat at 2013 Azerbaijan Supercup, Nazim Suleymanov was appointed as Neftçi's new manager after Tarlan Ahmadov was sacked just three months in charge.
 On 8 January 2014, Suleymanov resigned as manager after a transfer fund dispute.
 In May 2014, despite finishing fourth, Neftçi managed to win Azerbaijan Cup.
 In August 2014, the club reached Europa League play-off round after defeating Chikhura Sachkhere on aggregate.

 On 2 November 2014, Neftçi club president Sadygov stated that the club was experiencing financial difficulties.
 In 2015, it was announced that the club would become a public limited company – Neftchi PLC, while the club's new president would be Chingiz Abdullayev.

 On 8 June 2018, Roberto Bordin was announced as Neftçi's new manager on a two-year contract.
 Under the head coach of Roberto Bordin, the team finished Azerbaijan Premier League in second place and they have advanced two qualifying rounds in the UEFA Europa League.
-On 18 January 2020, the club officially announced that the contract with Bordin mutually terminated and he was replaced temporarily by his assistant Fizuli Mammadov.
+On 18 January 2020, the club officially announced that the contract with Bordin mutually terminated, and he was replaced temporarily by his assistant Fizuli Mammadov.

-On 11 November 2020, Samir Abbasov was appointed manager.
+On 11 November 2020, Samir Abasov was appointed manager.
 The contract between the parties was signed until the end of the 2021/2022 season.
 In the first season under his coach, the club won the Azerbaijan Premier league after 7 years again.

+On 11 July 2023, Adrian Mutu was appointed as Neftçi's new Head Coach on a two-year contract.

+On June 26, 2024, Roman Hryhorchuk was appointed as club's head coach.
+On October 7, 2024, his contract with the club was terminated by mutual agreement.
+Under his leadership, Neftçi played in 9 rounds of the Azerbaijani Premier League, recording 5 draws and 4 losses.

 Grounds

 Neftçi's home matches are usually played at Tofiq Bahramov Stadium in Baku.
 Built by German prisoners of war in 1951 and constructed in the shape of a "C" to honour Joseph Stalin, it was renamed after famous football referee Tofiq Bahramov in 1993 after his death.
-The stadium also serves as the home ground of the Azerbaijan national football team and holds 31,200 spectators, making it the second largest stadium in the country.
+The stadium also serves as the home ground of the Azerbaijan national football team and holds 31,200 spectators, making it the second-largest stadium in the country.

-Neftçi's current home venue is the 11,000 capacity Bakcell Arena.
+Neftçi's current home venue is the 11,000 capacity Neftçi Arena.
 It has been the club's home since the 2012–13 season.